ClaudiusAyadi/01-QR-Code-Component/README.md

 ## Acknowledgments

 Many thanks to the Frontend Mentor team for this beginner challenge.
-A big shoutout to `xaviguasch` from #100devs Discord group who made me start this challenge series.
+A big shoutout to `xaviguasch` from the #100devs Discord group who made me start this challenge series.
 Thanks, man!